fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 up the code ownership between teams.

 ## Why Not Aim For Both Optimized And Readable Code?

+I think all developer would love to be able to do exactly that.
+I have yet to find a developer who said, "I am going to make this code both complex and poorly performant".
+Usually we have to pick between the two but not always.
+Most of the time we as software developers pride ourselves on writing clean and understandable code.
+Almost to the point of favoring code that is less performant and more readable, given the choice.

+However, what do we do when we can't ignore performant code?
+I like to remind developers that each problem has inherit complexity and if the problem is really complex, the best you can do is to make as simple as you can without failing the most important part of your job.
+The. code. has. to. work.

+Below is an example of this in practice.
+Let us assume that we have a search feature for our system.
+Let us also assume that the search feature supports free text searching with a range of custom commands.

+TODO: make example

 ## Should Simplicity Always Be The Priority In Coding?
 ## How To Apply Topological Fixes To Legacy Code?
 ## How To Improve Legacy Code Effectively?